zalando/zalenium/README.md

       --privileged dosel/zalenium start
   ```

   * Why `--privileged`?
 We suggest you run Zalenium as `--priviledged` to speed up the node registration process by increasing
       the entropy level with [Haveged](http://www.issihosts.com/haveged/).
+Using `--privileged` is optional since it is just meant to
+      improve its performance.
 For more information, check this
       [tutorial](https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged).

 * You can also try our one line installer and starter (it will check for the latest images and ask for missing
 dependencies.)